Eurasian Economic Union: Enlargement

 Uzbekistan has been hesitant to join the Economic Union, with Uzbek officials making opposing claims on the prospect of integration.
 Originally, the country preferred not to pursue economic and political integration.
 Russian officials have stated that integration with the country would be slow and analysts state that as Russian influence and trade increases in Kyrgyzstan and Tajikistan it may persuade Uzbekistan to join in the future.
 Uzbekistan began its integration process when Russia announced it would write off US$865 million off debt owed by the country.
 Uzbekistan joined the Commonwealth of Independent States Free Trade Area in 2014, meaning it has free trade with EAEU member states.
 According to some sources, Uzbekistan does not intend to become a full member of the EAEU, due to Uzbekistan's neutrality which is enshrined in the country's legislation.
 In March 2020, Uzbekistan announced that it wished to become a Eurasian Union observer state.
 In September 2023, Uzbekistan estimated that it will join EAEU in 2–3 years.
 In October 2024, the chair of a parliamentary commission examining the potential for Uzbekistan to join the EAEU as a full member stated that "our conclusion is that Uzbekistan is best served by maintaining its observer status."

 Moldova, Ukraine and Georgia have been offered by both the European Union and the Eurasian Economic Union to join their integration unions.
 All three countries signed Association Agreements with the EU on 21 March 2014.
 However, break-away regions of Moldova (Transnistria), Ukraine (Donetsk and Luhansk) and Georgia (South Ossetia and Abkhazia) have expressed a desire to join the Eurasian Customs Union and integrate into the Eurasian Economic Union.
-Association Agreements with the EU are exclusionary to EAEU observer status, as in 2017 Moldova became the EAEU's first observer state and has attended EAEU forums in years since.